 IVR technology can also be leveraged for outbound calling.
 Most service providers offer the ability to set up messages that can automatically dial your customers and let them know about promotions, new products, or anything else that you might want to say to your client base.
 This is also helpful for giving your employees important information during emergencies, such as closures due to inclement weather.

-Essentially, IVR systems are all about automation.
+Essentially, IVR are a common VoIP service feature that is all about automation.
 They help route customers to their desired extension and use self-service features to access what they need.
 This helps drive down wait times for callers, and it allows your call center staff to focus on the issues that require a human expert.
 More advanced systems even offer integration with popular business apps, which extend the functionality of the system.

 Who an IVR system is Right For